Juan Sánchez-Villalobos Ramírez

 Juan Sánchez-Villalobos Ramírez is a fictional character in the Highlander franchise, which covers multiple timelines.
-Born under the name Tak-Ne, he is generally depicted as an Egyptian swordsman who is immortal, unable to die unless beheaded, due to an energy called the Quickening.
+Born under the name Tak-Ne and referred to as "the Spaniard", he is generally depicted as an Egyptian swordsman who is immortal, unable to die unless beheaded, due to an energy called the Quickening.
 Ramírez is notable for being the mentor and friend of Connor MacLeod, the main protagonist of the first three Highlander films.
 The film Highlander II: The Quickening gave the character an alternative origin as a sorcerer from the planet Zeist who becomes immortal when exiled to Earth, while the director's cut of the same film said he was still an immortal native to Earth but one born during a lost age of advanced technology that existed before recorded history.

 Ramírez was portrayed by Sean Connery in Highlander and Highlander II: The Quickening.
 He is mentioned but never seen in the live-action show Highlander: The Series.
 Other than James Bond, Ramírez is the only character that Connery played in more than one film.